FREQUENTLY ASKED QUESTIONS

 What is the student/teacher ratio?

-A. At the high school, the student to faculty ratio is 12:1.
-At the junior high, the student to faculty ratio is 10:1.
-At the elementary school, the average class size is 18 students; Kindergarten is capped at 20/class, and grades 1-6 are capped at 25/class, with aides supporting classes as needed.
+A. At the high school, the student to faculty ratio is 18:1.
+At the junior high, the student to faculty ratio is 21:1.
+Kindergarten ratio is 12:1; In grades 1-4, the ratio is 18:1; and grades 5-6 are 21:1, with aides supporting classes as needed.

 Does VCS offer a bus service?

 A. Yes!
-VCS began offering a bus service during the 19-20 school year to accommodate the numerous families commuting to VCS from east Chandler, Gilbert, Queen Creek, etc. More information is available on our Transportation page.
+VCS offers a bus service to elementary and jr. high students to accommodate the numerous families commuting to VCS from east Chandler, Gilbert, Queen Creek, etc. More information is available on our Transportation page.

 Does VCS require an entrance exam before a new student may be accepted?

 A. No, there are no special testing requirements in order to be accepted at any grade level.
 We do review standardized test scores, transcripts, and report cards when evaluating student placement.
 Incoming high school freshmen are also given placement tests before schedules are completed in order to place them in appropriate classes.
 All students take the MAP (“Measures of Academic Progress”) assessment twice per year to assist in measuring and evaluating student progress across the curriculum on each campus.

 A. Yes, absolutely.
 Bible classes are required for every student in all grade levels.
 Additionally, Biblical principles are integrated into our entire curriculum, all subject areas.
 Each class and all students also participate in a weekly, age-appropriate chapel service.

 Is VCS affiliated with a specific church?